 - disabled children: We need foster carers who can look after disabled children with physical and or learning disabilities.

-- black and minority ethnic children and unaccompanied asylum seeking children.
+- black and minority ethnic children and.
 There are a number of black/dual heritage children and children from other ethnic backgrounds who are unable to remain with their birth parents.
 It is important that their own cultural background is promoted and nurtured.
 We therefore try as much as possible to find carers for these children so that they feel connected to their backgrounds.
 This includes recruiting parents from a range of faith groups.

 Meet the children